It’s difficult for a business to stand out in a competitive market.

 You can also speak out about important causes.

 Most market leaders obsess about revenues and profits.
 At best, most pay lip service to social and environmental issues.
-But, consumers prefer sustainable and environmentally-friendly products.
+However, consumers prefer sustainable and environmentally friendly products.

 By showing people why your brand is more relevant, you’ll build more substantial brand equity, which will help you charge higher prices for your products and services.